-The Erratum to this article has been published in BMC Neurology 2011 11:45
+An Erratum to this article was published on 14 April 2011

 Vertigo and dizziness are symptoms which are reported frequently in clinical practice.
 We aimed to develop diagnostic indices for four prevalent vertiginous diseases: benign paroxysmal positional vertigo (BPPV), Menière's disease (MD), vestibular migraine (VM), and phobic postural vertigo (PPV).